Sompo Japan: Americas

 Through its subsidiary Sompo Japan Insurance Company of America, headquartered in New York, Sompo Japan conducts property and casualty insurance operations in the United States and Canada.
 Sompo Japan Insurance De Mexico S.A. de C.V. started local operation in Mexico in 1998.

 In South America, Sompo Japan's main base of operations is its subsidiary in Brazil, Yasuda Seguros S.A., established in 1958.
 The majority of Yasuda Seguros clients are local businesses and individuals.

-Update - October 2016

-Sompo Japan Nipponkoa has completed its acquisition of Bermuda-based insurer Endurance and will integrate it into its newly launched, fully integrated re/insurance platform in Bermuda, named Sompo International.
+In October 2016, Sompo Japan Nipponkoa has completed its acquisition of Bermuda-based insurer Endurance and will integrate it into its newly launched, fully integrated re/insurance platform in Bermuda, named Sompo International.

 The new organization will have a board of its own, led by John Charman as chairman and CEO.
 He will report to Sompo CEO Kengo Sakurada.
 Charman was chairman and CEO of Endurance prior to its acquisition.

 In October 2016, Sompo announced the initiation of processes to buy 100% of Endurance for the sum of US$6.3 billion.
 Endurance was delisted from the New York Stock Exchange upon completion of the transaction.